I take my profession as a dentist very seriously and constantly strive for perfection in the level of care I provide.

 Beyond the Practice

-Like many of my patients, I am very family-oriented and prioritize time with Holly and our children above all else.
+Like many of my patients, I am very family-oriented and prioritize time with my wife and children.
 I used to coach my kids’ sports, but now they are older and I find I have time for other interests: playing golf, playing my guitar, and enjoying friends and family time on the Cape.